Definition - Attention Saturation Bias

 EXAMPLE

-Repeating the same safety signage without consistently linking its purpose to specific tasks and individuals in meaningful, actionable ways is unlikely result in long-term safety improvements.
+Repeating the same safety signage without consistently linking its purpose to specific tasks and individuals in meaningful, actionable ways is unlikely to result in long-term safety improvements.

 Signage is only a small part of developing a true culture of safety, supported by management systems